ringo-framework/ringo/docs/source/architecture.rst

    default folder has the templates for default CRUD actions and confirmation dialogs. ringo/tests
    Unit tests and behaviour driven tests.
-See :ref:`tests` for more details. ringo/views
+See :ref:`tests` for more details. ringo/tweens
+   Middleware like code.
+Used to modify headers in response objects. ringo/views
    Views with the business logic for the application. ringo/views/forms